-If you have a motorized focuser with a DC synchronous motor (like the JMI Motofocus), you can attach the 3.5mm phono plug connector here.
+If you have a motorized focuser with a DC synchronous motor (like the JMI Motofocus), you can attach the 3.5 mm mono phono plug connector here.
 This connector can NOT be used with motorized focusers that use stepper motors as they require their own separate drivers.
 Refer to the section regarding focus adjustment in the GTO Keypad Manual for instructions on using the keypad controller to adjust focus.
+Note: Low focus speed voltage is approximately 1.7 volts and high focus speed voltage is the straight through voltage of your power supply.